Schedule Today:

 What Is Probate?

 In Florida, probate administration can be described as the process of dividing and handing over an individual's assets and property to their heirs after death.
-The process begins when an individual files a petition for administration with the probate court in the county where the descendant died, which will open probate.
+The process begins when an individual files a petition for administration with the probate court in the county where the decedent died, which will open probate.

 The probate process can be complicated, as assets are divided among all that have a claim to the estate, including creditors and heirs, and conflict can arise.
 Beneficiaries, trustees, or an interested party can file probate litigation to contest any element of the division of the estate.

-Common Areas Of Probate Disputes
+Common Areas of Probate Disputes

 One of the most common topics within probate litigation is challenging the validity of a will.
-However, the probate process is complex and includes more areas than just the enforcement of a descendant's will.
-As such, probate litigation covers many more topics than disputing a will, including challenging creditor claims, trust litigation, guardianship, and family allowance.
+However, the probate process is complex and includes more areas than just the enforcement of a decedent's will.
+As such, probate litigation covers many more topics than disputing a will, including challenging creditor claims, trust litigation, guardianship, and family allowances.
 Some of the most common areas of probate litigation include the following:

 • Wills